 According to Google, Panda became core because it no longer requires many changes.

-Basically, it’s a done deal, and the changes brought by Panda are here to stay.
+Basically, the algorithm has proven itself to be capable amidst a changing internet landscape, and the changes brought by Panda are here to stay.

-For you, that means the emphasis is still on quality content and user experience – and even though you may not be able to decipher a Panda hit as easily as in the past, it could still very well happen.
+For you, that means the emphasis is still on quality content and user experience.
+Even though you may not be able to decipher a Panda hit as easily as in the past, it could still very well happen.